Camaro Tech

 Slotted / Dust GroovedSlotted brake rotor

-Rotor photos taken at the Brembo display at SEMA 2007.
+Rotor photos above taken at the Brembo display at SEMA 2007.

 Baer Inc.